-Not anymore.
-With this new update, the fastest sites will be getting an extra boost in the rankings.
-Google will be prioritizing sites that have good core web vitals, aka: a set of metrics used to measure user experience.
+With this new update, the fastest sites will get an extra boost in rankings.
+Google will prioritize sites that have good core web vitals, aka: a set of metrics that measure user experience.
 This essentially boils down to this: your site needs to load quickly and efficiently to rank well, even with great content.

 Emphasis on Content